testersakage/mineclonia-jtest/mods/MAPGEN/mcl_levelgen/README.txt

 2. mcl_levelgen_enable_ersatz = false

-Disable the generation of most structures when a standard Luanti mapgen is enabled.
-This option presently takes no effect without a build of Minetest 5.14 from September 20th or later.
+When `false', disable the generation of most structures when a standard Luanti mapgen is enabled.
+This option is meaningless without a build of Luanti 5.14 from September 20th 2025 or later.

 3. mcl_init_disable_levelgen = true